| required key uniquely identifies the job

 | start when a filesystem is mounted.

-If the system is asleep, the job will be started the next time the computer wakes up.
+If the system was asleep, when the job should have run, it will be started once the next time the system wakes .

 StartCalendarInterval dictionary of integers or array of dictionary of integers

-launchd instructs kernel to have the job wait for a debugger to attach before any code in the job is executed.
+instructs kernel to have the job wait for a debugger to attach before job is started.

 CPU seconds maximum cpu time